-What are the ethical issues that surfaced during the session (or could have surfaced based on your group/ target population)?
-How did you handle ethics during the session (if none surface, how could you handle ethical issues that might surface on for group/ target population)?
+What ethical issues surfaced during the session (or could have surfaced based on your group/ target population)?
+How did you handle ethics during the session (if none surface, how could you handle ethical issues that might surface for the group/ target population)?
 What might you have done differently to increase the ethical delivery of your facilitation skills?